vskogstad/100_days_of_gpu/README.md

 Implemented the (easy) rainbow table kernel on leetGPU.

 Day 37: Implemented columnwise 1D blocktiling (kernel 4).
 Also loading A_s transposed.

+Day 38: Implemented 2D blocktiling to GEMM.
+Implemented an int8 matmul with scaling factors and zero-point adjustment.